-Released in 2010 after almost a year of self-imposed exile, Kanye’s My Beautiful Dark Twisted Fantasy was quickly heralded as the rapper-producer’s best album, and has since been cemented as arguably the best hip hop album of the 2010s.
+Released in 2010 after almost a year of self-imposed exile, Kanye’s My Beautiful Dark Twisted Fantasy was quickly heralded as the rapper-producer’s best album, and has since been cemented as one of the best hip hop albums of all time.

 For the album’s recording, Kanye went all-out, linking up with some of his favourite rappers and producers to create an all-star line-up that included Nicki Minaj, Jay-Z, Pusha T, Bon Iver, Rick Ross, John Legend, Swizz Beatz, and Raekwon.
 On the production tip, the album’s liner notes boasted RZA, No I.D., Bink, S1, Plain Pat, Mike Dean, Jeff Bhasker, Emile, and DJ Frank E.

 In addition, there are actually 14 other artists who contributed vocals to “All of the Lights”: Rihanna, Alicia Keys, John Legend, The-Dream, Drake, Fergie, Kid Cudi, Elton John, Ryan Leslie, Charlie Wilson, Tony Williams, Elly Jackson, Alvin Fields, Ken Lewis.